Tent Type Backpacking, Dome

 Space & Comfort

-At 18 square feet of floor area, the Elixir 1 is generous for a one-person tent.
+At 18 square feet of floor space and a 39-inch peak height, this is genuinely generous territory for a one-person tent.

-Owners consistently praise the ability to fit a wide sleeping pad with room to spare, which matters if you've upgraded from a standard 20-inch pad to a 25-inch model for side sleeping.
+Owners consistently praise the ability to fit a 25-inch wide sleeping pad with room to spare for a stuff sack or boots beside them.

 Quality & Durability

-The 75D taffeta polyester floor with a 3000mm polyurethane coating is a meaningful step up from the 40D or 50D floors common in ultralight competitors.
+The 75D taffeta polyester floor with a 3000mm polyurethane coating is substantially burlier than the 30D or 40D floors found on ultralight competitors, meaning you can pitch on rocky ground without obsessing over every pebble.

 Weather Resistance

-Here's the required caveat: the inner-first pitch design means your tent body gets wet if you're setting up in active rain.
+Here's the genuine weakness: the inner-first pitch design means your tent body gets wet if you're setting up in rain, and owners in wet climates flag this consistently.

 Ease of Use

-Glow-in-the-dark zipper pulls and one-hand operation are small touches that matter at 2 AM.
+The glow-in-the-dark zipper pulls and one-hand operation are small conveniences that matter when you're fumbling around after dark.

 User Reviews

-The most common praise centers on the spacious interior and the privacy provided by the opaque fabric.
+The most common praise centers on interior space exceeding expectations and the color-coded setup being genuinely foolproof.

 Who It's For